Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Experiments

 \subsection{Ablation Study}

 We conduct the ablation study on WOD val set.
-The results are shown in Table~\ref{tab:ablate}. `$N_\theta$ w/ 3D' and `$N_\theta$ w/ 2D' mean we assign labels based on 3D or 2D labels (Sec.~\ref{sec:local}).
-We finally choose to assign labels with 2D labels and ignore the 3D loss if the 3D labels cannot be generated, which is 7.4 AP higher than only assigning labels when the 3D label exists. $G_\theta$ is the GBA-Learner, learning a complete 3D box from the partially reconstructed object, that can obtain a 5.4 AP gain. `$r_y$ w/ $d$' is the orientation optimization method minimizing the distances from points to the edge (Sec.~\ref{sec:global}), improving 16.8 APH by refining the orientation and box size. iterative self-retraining (Iter.) has the greatest gain of 15.2 AP.
-More experiments and discussions about iterative self-retraining are in Sec.~\ref{sec:disc}.
-With object-centric bundle adjustment (OBA), the 3D bounding boxes are refined in temporal, which improves 3.7 AP.
+Results are shown in Table~\ref{tab:ablate}. (a) `3D Ass.' and (b) `2D Ass.' mean we assign labels based on 3D or 2D (pseudo) labels (Fig.~\ref{fig:label_assign}).
+3D assignment will keep the recall and enhance the refinement of the 3D position during the iterative self-retraining stage. (c) $G_\theta$ learns a complete 3D box from the partially reconstructed object, that can obtain a 5.4 AP gain. (d) `Ori.' is the orientation optimization, improving 16.8 APH by refining the orientation and box size. (e) Iterative self-retraining (Iter.) has the greatest gain of 15.2 AP.
+Comparing (e) and (f), with temporal OBA, 3D bounding boxes can generalize from near to far, which improves 3.7 AP.
+For more ablation studies, please refer to the appendix.